Skip to main content

 Why a formal interface

-Before the interface, every external memory backend would have to fork internal/memory/dispatcher.go and re-wire the four tool handlers (memory.read / memory.write / memory.search / memory.append_daily) against its own SDK.
+Before the interface, every external memory backend would have to fork internal/memory/tools.go and re-wire the four tool handlers (memory.read / memory.write / memory.search / memory.append_daily) against its own SDK.
 The dispatcher then becomes the integration boundary instead of a clean contract.
 Provider flips that:

 • The dispatcher remains the on-disk path (call sites unchanged)